Everton F.C.: History

-Colours
+Colours and badge

 Everton's traditional home colours are royal blue shirts, white shorts and white socks.
-However, during the first decades of its history, Everton had several different kit colours.
-The team originally played in white and then blue and white stripes, but as new players arriving at the club wore its old team's shirts during matches, confusion soon ensued.
+However, during the first decades of their history, Everton had several different kit colours.
+The team originally played in white and then blue and white stripes, but as new players arriving at the club wore their old team's shirts during matches, confusion soon ensued.
 It was decided that the shirts would be dyed black, both to save on expenses and to instill a more professional look.
 However, the kit appeared morbid, so a scarlet sash was added.
 When the club moved to Goodison Park in 1892, the colours were salmon pink and dark blue striped shirts with dark blue shorts.
 The club later switched to ruby shirts with blue trim and dark blue shorts.
 Royal blue jerseys with white shorts were first used in the 1901–02 season.
 The club played in sky blue in 1906; however, the fans protested, and the colour reverted to royal blue.
 Occasionally, Everton have played in lighter shades than royal blue (such as in 1930–31 and 1997–98).
 The home kit today is royal blue shirts with white shorts and socks.
 The club may also wear all blue to avoid any colour clashes.

 Everton's traditional away colours were white shirts with black shorts, but from 1968 amber shirts and royal blue shorts became common.
 Various editions appeared throughout the 1970s and 1980s.
 Black, white, grey, and yellow away shirts have also been used.